ikskuh/spu-mark-ii/documentation/isa.md

 | `11111`₂ (31₁₀) | LSR     | `output = concat('0', input0[15:1])`                               |

 `MUL`, `DIV` and `MOD` use signed values as input and output.
 It is not possible to get the upper 16 bit of the multiplication result.

+`ADD` and `SUB` will add/subtract 1 more if the *Carry* and *Carry Enabled* flag are both set.

+`ADD`, `SUB`, `MUL` will modify the *Carry* flag, even if *Carry Enabled* is false:

+- When `ADD` is overflowing and setting a virtual 17th bit, carry will be set
+- When `SUB` is overflowing and setting a virtual 17th bit, carry will be set
+- When `MUL` is overflowig and setting any bits in the upper half of the virtual 32 bit result, carry will be set.

+In all other cases when one of the carry modifying command is invoked, carry is cleared.
+Other commands then those specified above will not modify carry in any way.

 ### Memory Access